mrgoonie/savedb/README.md

-# SaveDB.us
+# SaveDB.site

 ### Description

-SaveDB.us is a tool that provides API to backup databases and upload to cloud storages.
+SaveDB.site is a tool that provides API to backup databases and upload to cloud storages.

 > "Just save it somewhere and hope we will never need it."